Sincerely Daisy

 Sincerely Daisy is a 2020 Kenyan coming-of-age romantic comedy film produced and directed by actor Nick Mutuma.
 The film stars Ellah Maina, Brian Abejah, Sam Psenjen, and Mbeki Mwalimu in the lead roles.

 It premiered on Netflix on 9 October 2020, becoming the first-ever Kenyan feature film to be released on the platform.
 It was the second Kenyan production overall to appear on Netflix, following the short film Poacher.

 The film garnered significant attention and anticipation following the release of its trailer on 2 September 2020.

 Plot

-The film follows Daisy (played by Ella Maina), a cheerful high school graduate whose dreams, aspirations, and self-confidence are challenged by unexpected family and romantic turmoil.
+The film follows Daisy, a cheerful high school graduate whose dreams, aspirations, and self-confidence are challenged by unexpected family and romantic turmoil.